PeterOmbodi/flutter_flip_flap/README.md

 ## Features
 - Text items and arbitrary widget items on the same rail (`FlipFlapTextItem` and `FlipFlapWidgetItem`).
-- Two modes: direct flips and multi-card scrolling between values.
+- Two modes: mechanical flap (split) and 3D flip, with axis and direction control.
 - Flexible symbol sets via `UnitType` or your own `values`, control of cards per pack, and direction.
 - Theming through `FlipFlapTheme` or per-widget `Decoration` / `TextStyle`.
 - Clock demo with mixed content in `example/lib/main.dart`.